UpadhyayAvinash/Data-Analytics-Projects/Pizza Sales Analytics/README.md

 ## About the data
 1. The Pizza Sales Dashboard was built using the dataset provided by Data Tutorials Youtube channel.
-1. It contained the sales data of Pizza for year 2015.
+1. It contains sales data of Pizza for year 2015.
-1. It Consisted of 1 Fact table.
+1. It consists of 1 Fact table.
 1. The data was ingested into MS SQL server and was used as source for dashboard.
-1. There are 3 main KPIs Revenue, Quantity sold and profit total number of orders across various dimensions.
+1. There are 3 main KPIs Revenue, Quantity sold and total number of orders across various dimensions.

 ## Data Analysis Using SQL

 ### A. KPI’s

 1. Total Revenue:

 `SELECT SUM(total_price) AS Total_Revenue
 FROM [pizzaDB].[dbo].[pizza_sales];`

 1. Average Order Value

 `SELECT (SUM(total_price) / COUNT(DISTINCT order_id)) AS Avg_order_Value FROM [pizzaDB].[dbo].[pizza_sales]`

 1. Total Pizzas Sold

 `SELECT SUM(quantity) AS Total_pizza_sold
 FROM [pizzaDB].[dbo].[pizza_sales]`

 1. Total Orders

 `SELECT COUNT(DISTINCT order_id) AS Total_Orders
 FROM [pizzaDB].[dbo].[pizza_sales]`

 1. Average Pizzas Per Order

 `SELECT CAST(SUM(quantity)*1.0 --multiply with 1.0 to covert int data to float /COUNT(DISTINCT order_id) AS DECIMAL(10,2))
 AS Avg_Pizzas_per_order